zulip/zulip/templates/zerver/help/collapse-a-message.md

 !!! tip ""
-    To uncollapse a message, click the **[More...]** hyperlink near the bottom of a collasped message.
+    To uncollapse a message, click the **[More...]** hyperlink near the bottom of a collapsed message.